martincostello/blog/source/2018-06-23-upgrade-to-dotnet-21-for-productivity-and-performance-gains.html.md

 Yes, you read that correctly.
 It improved the performance of an MVC web application by **43%**!
 Considering the changes were more-or-less just a framework upgrade (plus some new usage of HttpClientFactory), that's a tremendous improvement for the amount of development work put in to do the upgrade.

-You can read more about the performance improvements in these two applications and how the metrics were collected in my post on the Just Eat Technology blog: [ASP.NET Core 2.1 – Supercharging Our Applications 🚀](https://tech.just-eat.com/2018/06/14/aspnet-core-21-supercharging-our-applications/ "ASP.NET Core 2.1 – Supercharging Our Applications on the Just Eat Technology blog")
+You can read more about the performance improvements in these two applications and how the metrics were collected in my post here: [ASP.NET Core 2.1 – Supercharging Our Applications 🚀](https://blog.martincostello.com/aspnet-core-21-supercharging-our-applications/ "ASP.NET Core 2.1 – Supercharging Our Applications")

 It was nice to see good feedback from members of the .NET community on the blog post as well, including from [Ben Adams](https://twitter.com/ben_a_adams "Ben Adams on Twitter") of Illyriad, who is quite a prolific contributor to .NET Core for performance gains.